beginning of content

 To avoid spreading infection, it's important to:

-If your child has tonsillitis they should stay at home until their fever has gone and they are able to swallow comfortably again.
-This will usually be 3 to 4 days.
+If your child has tonsillitis, they should stay at home until their fever has gone and they are able to swallow comfortably again.
+This will usually take 3 to 4 days.

 When should I see my doctor?

-See your doctor if you or your child:
+See your doctor if you are worried, or if you or your child has:

 How is tonsillitis diagnosed?

-To diagnose tonsillitis, your doctor will ask about your symptoms.
-They will also check for redness or spots on your tonsils and swollen lymph nodes.
+To diagnose tonsillitis, your doctor will ask about your symptoms and examine you.
+They will check for redness or spots on your tonsils and swollen lymph nodes.
+They might also check your temperature and examine your skin and abdomen.

 How is tonsillitis treated?